HCS Score

 Overall HCS Score: 54 out of 100 — Doubtful

-Before investing in PEPE, ask yourself with complete and honest self-examination:
+Before investing in PEPE, ask yourself with complete and honest self-examination.

 The honest answers to these questions should matter more than the price chart, the community enthusiasm, or the memory of what early PEPE holders earned in 2023.
+The people who made significant returns from PEPE in 2023 made those returns because later participants bought from them.
+Someone always holds when the enthusiasm fades.

 Pepe (PEPE) is classified as Doubtful under the CoinStudy Halal Crypto Standard with a score of 54 out of 100.